Reflexive Awareness (raw)

 Three Levels

-The cross-traditional convergence operates at three distinguishable levels:
+The cross-contextual convergence operates at three distinguishable levels:

-Level 1: Phenomenological The raw structure of the reported experience—awareness without object, self-luminosity, absence of ego.
-This is where convergence is strongest and least dependent on doctrine.
+Level 1: Phenomenological.
+The raw structure of the reported experience — awareness without object, self-luminosity, absence of ego.
+This is where convergence is strongest and least dependent on context or doctrine.

-Level 2: Interpretive How traditions conceptualize what is experienced—as union with Brahman, as Buddha-nature, as divine presence, as the nature of mind.
+Level 2: Interpretive.
+How traditions or researchers conceptualize what is experienced — as union with Brahman, as Buddha-nature, as divine presence, as deconstructed consciousness, as minimal phenomenal experience.
 This level shows significant divergence.

-Level 3: Doctrinal The metaphysical, cosmological, and soteriological frameworks in which the experience is embedded.
+Level 3: Doctrinal/Theoretical.
+The metaphysical, cosmological, or neuroscientific frameworks in which the experience is embedded.
 This level shows the most divergence.

 Why Level 1 Matters Most

-The phenomenological level (Level 1) is most resistant to the objection that convergence reflects cultural diffusion or shared cognitive biases.
-If traditions with radically different interpretive and doctrinal frameworks report the same phenomenological structure, then the structure is unlikely to be an artifact of interpretation.
+The phenomenological level is most resistant to debunking.
+If traditions with radically different doctrines, researchers with different theoretical commitments, and subjects under different neurochemical conditions all report the same phenomenological structure, the structure is unlikely to be an artifact of any one framework.

 The convergence at Level 1, combined with divergence at Levels 2 and 3, suggests that: